 - They must have been a resident of Texas, must have attempted all course work at a Texas public institution of higher education, and have been entitled to pay resident tuition at all times while pursuing the degree, and

-- They must have attempted no more than three hours in excess of the minimum number of semester credit hours required to complete the degree under the catalog under which they were graduated.
+- They must have attempted no more than three hours in excess of the minimum number of semester credit hours required to complete the degree according to the catalog to which under they were graduated.
 Hours attempted include transfer credits, course credit earned exclusively by examination, courses that are dropped after the official census date, for-credit developmental courses, optional internship and cooperative education courses, and repeated courses.
-Courses dropped for reasons that are determined by the institution to be totally beyond the control of the student shall not be counted.
+Courses dropped for reasons that are determined by the institution to be completely beyond the control of the student will not be counted.

 - Beginning with students admitted for the first time in fall 2005, a student must also graduate in a timely manner to earn the tuition rebate.
 A student who wants to qualify to receive the rebate must graduate within four calendar years for a four-year degree or within five calendar years for a five-year degree if the program is determined by the Texas Higher Education Coordinating Board to require more than four years to complete.

-Students desiring to qualify for tuition rebates are responsible for complying with all rules related to the administration of the program.
+In order to qualify for tuition rebates, students are responsible with complying with all rules related to the administration of the program.
 Students are responsible for enrolling only in courses that will qualify them for the rebates.
-A student who has transferred from another institution of higher education is responsible for providing the University with official transcripts from all institutions attended.
+Students who have transferred from other institutions of higher education are responsible for providing the University with official transcripts from all institutions attended.
 Students must apply for rebates on the appropriate forms prior to receiving their baccalaureate degrees and must keep the University apprised of their addresses for a specified period following graduation.

-The amount of tuition to be rebated to students under this program will be based on state guidelines.
-If a student entitled to a rebate has an outstanding balance owed to the University or to student loans, the University shall apply the amount of the rebate to the balances owed.
-If the amount of the rebate exceeds the amount of the indebtedness, the University shall pay the student the excess amount.
+The amount of tuition to be rebated to students under this program is based on state guidelines.
+If a student entitled to a rebate has an outstanding balance owed to the University or to student loans, the University will apply the amount of the rebate to the balances owed.
+If the amount of the rebate exceeds the amount of indebtedness, the University will pay the student the remaining amount.

-For more information on this program, contact the Business Office or the Office of the University Registrar or go to http://www.collegefortexans.com/cfbin/tofa2.cfm?ID=75.
+For more information on this program, contact the Business Office or the Office of the University Registrar or visit the College for Texans website.

 Fees for Multiple Repeats of a Course

 The State of Texas will not provide funds to state institutions of higher education for semester credit hours related to a course in which a student is enrolled for the third time.
-Therefore, as permitted by state law, the University will charge additional fees to a student who registers for a course for the third time or more.
-The fee will be $100 per semester credit hour for such courses.
+Therefore, as permitted by state law, the University will charge an additional fee of $100 per semester credit hour for a course in which a student registers for a third time or more.
 The courses counted toward the limitation include all hours attempted by the student except: Thesis, Dissertation, Individual Music Lessons, Theater Practicum, Music Performance, Ensembles, Studio Art, certain P.E. and Kinesiology courses, Independent Study (topic changes), Special Topics (topic changes), and Developmental Education (not to exceed 18 semester credit hours).

 Tuition for Excessive Undergraduate Hours

 The State of Texas will not provide funds to state institutions of higher education for excess semester credit hours earned by a resident undergraduate student.
 Therefore, as permitted by state law, the University will charge additional tuition to students who exceed the semester credit hour limit for their programs.
-The additional charge per semester credit hour may be billed to any student that meets these applicable rules (this fee can be viewed at http://businessoffice.tamucc.edu/tuition_and_fees%20/misc_fees.html).
-The tuition rate will not exceed the rate charged to nonresident undergraduate students.
+The additional charge per semester credit hour may be billed to any student that meets these criteria.
+Information on excessive credit fees is available through the university Business Office.
+The excess hour tuition rate will not exceed the rate charged to nonresident undergraduate students.
 Excess semester credit hours are those which accrue after the student exceeds by 30 hours the number of semester credit hours required for the completion of the degree program in which the student is enrolled.
 Thus, the student may accumulate up to 30 hours beyond those required for the chosen degree program and not exceed the limitation.
 The limitation on excess credit hours applies only to those undergraduate students who first enter higher education in fall 1999 or later.
-The semester credit hours counted toward the limitation includes all hours attempted by the student except:
+The semester credit hours counted toward the limitation include all hours attempted by the student except:

-- semester credit hours earned by the student before receiving a baccalaureate degree that previously has been awarded to the student,
+- Semester credit hours earned by the student before receiving a baccalaureate degree that was previously awarded to the student

-- credit for a remedial education course, a technical course, a workforce education course funded according to contact hours, or another course that does not count toward a degree program at the institution, and
+- Credit for a remedial education course, a technical course, a workforce education course funded according to contact hours, or another course that does not count toward a degree program at the institution

 Methods of Payment

 The methods of payment that are accepted by the Business Office include cash, checks, credit/debit cards, installment payment plans and emergency loans.
 Installment payment plans and emergency loans are discussed below.
-For information on payment by check or credit/debit card, see the Business Office website at http://businessoffice.tamucc.edu/method_pay.html or call (361) 825-2600.
+For information on payment by check or credit/debit card, see the Business Office.

 Installment Payment Plan (Fall and Spring Only)